Handgear A Permit Information

 - Vessels fishing in a single broad stock area (e.g., Gulf of Maine, Inshore Georges Bank) on a trip must declare the trip through the Interactive Voice Response system or through a vessel monitoring system unit.

 - Vessels fishing in more than one broad stock area on a trip need to declare their trip through a vessel monitoring system unit.
 Vessels that declare their intent to fish inside and outside of the Gulf of Maine on the same trip are required to submit daily vessel monitoring system catch reports.

 - Vessels participating in a sector are required to use a vessel monitoring system.
 Sectors may request an exemption from vessel monitoring system reporting requirements for participating Handgear A vessels fishing in a single broad stock area during a trip; however, a vessel monitoring system is still required for trips in more than one broad stock area.

-- You must submit a vessel trip report for all trips, even if it is not a groundfish trip (e.g., lobster).
+- You must submit an electronic vessel trip report (eVTR) for all trips, even if it is not a groundfish trip (e.g., lobster).

 - For more information about trip reporting, or to see a list of approved software, please visit the Vessel Trip Reporting in the Greater Atlantic Region page.

 What are the trip limits for Handgear A vessels?